awsdocs/amazon-chime-sdk-developer-guide/doc_source/invoke-on-call-leg.md

 # Responding to invocations with action lists<a name="invoke-on-call-leg"></a>

-You can respond to a Lambda invocation event with a list of actions to run on the individual participants in a call\.
+You can respond to an AWS Lambda invocation event with a list of actions to run on the individual participants in a call\.
+You can respond with a maximum of 10 actions for each AWS Lambda invocation, and you can invoke an AWS Lambda function 1,000 times per call\.

+By default, SIP media applications time out if a Lambda function doesn't respond after 20 seconds\.

 The following example shows the general response structure\.

 ```
 {